massengineer/options-calculator/README.md

 - **Payoff Diagrams:** Visualize profit/loss for calls, puts, and custom strategies.
 - **Greeks Calculation:** Compute Delta, Gamma, Theta, Vega, and Rho.
 - **Intuitive UI:** Clean interface for quick input and instant results.
+- **SQL Relational DB I/O Mapping** Maps inputs and outputs to a PostgreSQL Neon DB for further data logging and analysis

 ## Use Cases